schristofo/tubeProject/README.md

 ./tube <input-file-path> <model-file-path>
 ```

 to execute.
-You can use input and model samples from the following sub-directories: `./input`, `./model`
+You can use input and model samples from the `./input`, `./model` sub-directories,
+or you can create and use your own models.

 ## Contributing